zombocom/rack-timeout/README.markdown

         Rack::Timeout.logger.level = ::Logger::DEBUG

-Logging is enabled by default if Rack::Timeout is loaded via the `rack-timeout` file (recommended), but can be removed by unregistering its observer:
+Logging is disabled by default.
+It can be enabled by registering its observer:

-    Rack::Timeout.unregister_state_change_observer(:logger)
+    Rack::Timeout::StateChangeLogger.register!

 Each log line is a set of `key=value` pairs, containing the entries from the `env["rack-timeout.info"]` struct that are not `nil`.
 See the Request Lifetime section above for a